tnyim/jungletv-afdocs/boosted_af.md

 This contest is heavily inspired by the traditional [Banano Booster contest](https://medium.com/banano/show-us-what-you-got-banano-booster-3-announcement-f019a22fae27), but has no affiliation with it or its organizers.

+You can participate individually or as part of a group.
-Each person can compete with multiple entries, which may receive separate prizes!
+Each person or group can submit multiple entries, which may receive separate prizes!

 ## Timeline